 The solution is to choose other ways to travel, and to holiday closer to home.
 But where to start when you're looking for an affordable, environmentally friendly holiday?

-Whether you're looking for adventure or relaxation, we've got 21 ideas for amazing, unique holidays with not a plane in sight.
-You don't have to damage the climate to enjoy yourself.
+Whether you're looking for adventure or relaxation, we've got 21 ideas here for amazing, unique holidays with not a plane in sight.

 Camping and caravanning